 Adopt an integrated multi-channel approach because your customer is not monolithic.
 And talking of customer, put him/her at the center of your strategy such that priorities and budgets change to singularly respond to his/her needs.
 It is about what the customer does and less about what marketing seeks to achieve.

 Thirdly and finally, strategically buy your online media.
 Before driving a car, there is always insistence to have a driving license, right?
 The same applies to buying online media.
 Get Adwords Certified.
 It qualifies you and earns you industry credibility.
 Google requires one to do at least two tests, the Advertising Fundamentals exam which is mandatory and a choice between, Advanced Search and Advanced Display.
-While Facebook and Twitter don’t have official certifications going on, you can go with a thorough understanding of the platforms.
+Facebook and Twitter have similar official certifications worth diving into.
 Go slow with your first buys, perhaps a daily budget of $20 until you comfortable to pump in significant amounts.

-Look, these are just three steps – it is not the ultimate cheat-sheet but it’s a place to start.
-I don’t have a decade’s experience in this industry neither am I IAB but it doesn’t need any of that to take stock of worrying trends.
+Look, these are just three steps – it is not the ultimate cheat sheet but it’s a place to start.
 How many times have you heard a client say ‘online advertising doesn’t work’ or ‘we can’t measure ROI on that channel’ or ‘we can’t justify the budgets’?
 A dime a dozen, right?
 And every time it comes up, I feel like it’s our fault – the media buyers, planners, strategists, whatever fancy name you have.
 That client’s initial contact might have been with someone who didn’t follow due process.
 Money was spent.
 Results were a mirage.
-All the client got was some views, impressions and a bunch of likes but not what they were looking for – leads and sales.
+All the client got was some views, impressions, and a bunch of likes but not what they were looking for – leads and sales.